digitallinguistics/data-format/README.md

 [`LexemeReference`][13] | An object that contains a reference to any item in a lexicon.
 [`Location`][17]        | A location with optional geographic coordinates.
 [`Media`][5]            | Information and metadata about a media file (e.g. WAV, PDF, or JPEG files, etc.).
-[`MultiLangString`][14] | An object containing a string in multiple orthographies.
-Usually this is a transcription of some linguistic data.
+[`MultiLangString`][14] | An object containing a piece of text in multiple languages.
+Typically used for analyses (e.g. translations) rather than data in the language of study.
 [`Note`][6]             | Most DLx resources allow you to add notes in different languages, of different types.
 [`Person`][7]           | Information about a person, e.g. speaker, linguist, editor, translator, etc.
 [`Reference`][15]       | A bibliographic reference.